greg-raven/Uncommon-Sense/_posts/2017-05-25-political-correctness-vs-western-civilization.md

 tag: 'Elizabeth Kantor'
 ---

-If you could learn from our great literature to despise and fear Western civilization, the PC professors wouldn’t have quit teaching it.
+If you could learn from our great literature to despise and fear Western civilization, the PC professors wouldn't have quit teaching it.